notPlancha/volume-profiles-v2/README.md

 ## TODO

+* Settings look ugly now for some reason
 * Add a way to put the buttons under the slider (and make that the default since the new Spotify sucks)
 * Add an overlay (the button turns green) when the volume matches current volume (so when clicked)
 * Round the volume when setting with right click